Nicolas Kitsikis: Life

 His father, Dimitri Kitsikis senior, was born on the island of Lesbos in 1850 and came to Athens at the age of 15 for studies.
 He married Kassandra, the last of 8 children, sister of Dimitri Hatsopoulos, a Member of Parliament from Karpenisi and in 1887 built a three-floor mansion in Athens.
 He was sent that year as chief justice to the city of Nafplio, where Nicolas was born.
 The son of Dimitri Hatsopoulos, Ioannis Hatsopoulos was elected full professor at the Athens Polytechnic School, while his daughter Kakia married Konstantinos Georgikopoulos, rector of the Athens Polytechnic School.

 Nicolas graduated, ranking first from the Athens Polytechnic School, in 1907 and was sent to the Technische Hochschule Charlottenburg with a scholarship.
 In Paris, at the Sorbonne, he took courses in Mathematics under Henri Poincaré and courses in Philosophy at the College de France under Henri Bergson.

 In 1911–1913 he worked in Berlin as civil engineer and in 1913 he came back to Greece as a volunteer to fight in the Second Balkan War.
 In 1916, at the age of 29, he was elected full professor of Statics and later of Metallic Bridges at the Athens Polytechnic School.
 He is considered the founder in Greece of the branch of Statics and Photodiagnosis.
 In 1917–1920, he was appointed general director of Public Works of the government of Eleftherios Venizelos and initiated the return to Greece of famous Greek scholars from abroad, such as Constantin Carathéodory.
 Along with his younger brother, the architect Kostas Kitsikis he helped in the reconstruction of Thessaloniki following the Great Fire of 1917.

-In 1921–1928, as technical director of the British company Mac Alpine, he built the harbour of Herakleion in Crete.
+In 1921–1928, as technical director of the British company McAlpine, he built the harbour of Herakleion in Crete.
 In recognition to this, his statue was erected on the waterfront in 2003.
 In that city he met his future wife, the Cretan Beata Kitsikis née Petychakis (1907–1986), of Cairo Greek Orthodox and Trieste Roman Catholic background.
 Beata's stepfather was Aristidis Stergiadis, the Greek high commissioner to İzmir in 1919–1922, when it was under Greek occupation.
 In 1948, during the Greek Civil War, Beata was condemned to death by a Greek military tribunal as a Communist fighter, even though she was not executed.
 After the end of the civil war, she was released from jail in late 1951.